 Please note that any changes to our policies will be communicated through our website and our notice boards.

 It is every patient’s own responsibility to follow up and request their test results.
-Some routine blood tests take longer than 14 working days to come back and your GP will make contact with you when all your results have come back.
+Some routine blood tests take longer than 14 working days to come back.
 For Ultrasounds, X-rays and MRI results please leave your details with our reception team who will ensure you are contacted with your results.
 All test results are reviewed by the doctors daily and any results in need of urgent medical attention are dealt with accordingly.

 Repeat Prescription Request Form, The Parks Medical Centre.